nehadarira12/ai-quality-engineering-framework/README.md

 AI responses must be relevant, accurate, and grounded in context.

 Tests cover:
-- Answer relevancy — did the AI answer the actual question?
+- Answer relevancy: Did the AI answer the actual question?
-- Hallucination detection — did the AI invent facts not in the context?
+- Hallucination detection: Did the AI invent facts not in the context?

 Real scenario: A Voice AI told a patient their copay was $25 when no copay information existed in the system.
 Our hallucination test